Golf (learn more)

 Shakeeb Akhter, Senior Vice President, Chief Digital & Information Officer, Children’s Hospital of Philadelphia

-Edmund Siy, Chief Digital & Information Officer, Hunterdon Health
+Edmund Siy, Senior Vice President, Chief Digital & Information Officer, Hunterdon Health

 Tom Gordon, Senior Vice President & Chief Information Officer, Virtua Health